JiapengLi/OpenWrt-HiLink-HLK-RM04/README.md

 Subtarget: RT305x based boards
 Target Profile: HILINK HLK-RM04

+For first time upload the openwrt, you need select *Target Image: ramdisk*
+By selecting this option, you can get a file named `openwrt-ramips-rt305x-hlk-rm04-initramfs-factory.bin`, use this bin file to upload hlk-rm04 module for first time

 To use OpenWrt with LuCI Web UI, you can additionally select following options:

 - LuCI --> Collections --> luci